 Safety is an important transportation priority in Contra Costa county, both locally and regionally.
-A key component of transportation safety is vehicle technology, from existing driver-assist technologies to future development of connected/autonomous vehicles.
+Key components of transportation safety include roadway users obeying traffic laws and the use of vehicle technology, from existing driver-assist technologies to future development of connected/autonomous vehicles.
 Safety is also influenced by roadway design, active transportation infrastructure, traffic controls, connectivity, education, and training.
 Increased mobility depends on a transportation system that is safe for all users.